Fleur de Crussol

 • Marsanne vines trained and pruned in the Gobelet style and supported by stakes.

-• Winemaking with natural yeasts, exclusively in 228-litre and 400-litre oak barrels, 30% of which are new oak.
+• Winemaking using traditional yeasts, exclusively in 228-litre and 400-litre oak barrels, with 20% new oak.

 • Ageing potential: 10 years.